 Physician Yew also cautions against the use of this herb by people with gastric disorders, such as ulcers.
 “From a TCM perspective, people who have weak Spleen function or digestion should avoid this herb, or else their symptoms like abdominal bloating and pain might worsen,” he notes.

 However, this herb may still be prescribed in measured amounts by TCM professionals based on their assessment and diagnosis of a patient’s body constitution and medical condition.
 “As it can dissipate blood clots and invigorate blood circulation, people who have bleeding disorders or are on blood-thinning medications should consult a TCM professional to properly assess their suitability for lemongrass consumption,” Physician Yew adds.

-While lemongrass and other similar herbs offer many benefits, it’s worth noting that herbs have varying toxicity levels.
+While lemongrass benefits are many, it’s worth noting that herbs have varying toxicity levels.
 Therefore, TCM believes that we should avoid self-medication.
 It’s advisable to undergo a thorough medical assessment by a healthcare provider before seeking the advice of a TCM practitioner.

 - Nanny SOS.
 2017.
 Confinement Bathing Herbs – Lemongrass.
 [Accessed 1 November 2021]

 - ResearchGate.
 2011.
 Effect of Lemongrass and Green tea on blood pressure and heart rate.
 [Accessed 1 November 2021]